CrumpLab/CrumpLab.github.io/_posts/courses/experimentalFall2017/2016-08-22-resources.md

 ## R and R-Studio

 [R](http://www.r-project.org) is a free open-source programming language that can be used for statistical analysis, data-simulation, graphing, and lots of other stuff.
 Another free program is [R-studio](http://www.rstudio.com), that provides a nice graphic interface for R. Download R first, then download R-studio.
 Both can run on PCs, Macs or Linux.
 If you want a basic introduction to using R for stats, then check out my [textbook here](https://crumplab.github.io/ProgrammingTextbook/) (chapter 5 is most relevant, but chapter 4 gives some general R background).

+## Google forms

+Google forms is a free and user-friendly tool that can be used to conduct some kinds of simple experiments online.
+Google forms allows you to create questionnaire like polls, then send a link to have other people fill out answers to the questions.
+The responses are automatically stored in a google spreadsheet.
+[Here's a few tips on getting started.](https://crumplab.github.io/courses/experimentalFall2017/googleforms)